Dongfeng Rich

-The Dongfeng Rich is a series of pickup trucks produced by the Dongfeng Nissan joint venture of Chinese auto manufacturer Dongfeng Motor Corporation.
+The Dongfeng Rich (锐骐) is a series of compact pickup trucks (first and second generation) and mid-size pickup trucks (Rich 6 & 7) produced by the Dongfeng Nissan joint venture of Chinese auto manufacturer Dongfeng Motor Corporation.

 First generation

 The first generation Dongfeng Rich is a pickup truck and a SUV based on the design of the Nissan D22 pickup truck due to the Dongfeng-Nissan joint venture using the Nissan F-Alpha platform.
 It is produced as a pickup and an SUV, which is essentially the pickup with a long roof bed cover.
-The diesel version is powered by a 2.5-liter turbo diesel engine mated to a 6-speed manual gearbox, producing a maximum output of 140 hp and 305N·m or torque.
-The petrol version is powered by a 2.4-liter gasoline engine, producing a maximum output of 139 hp and 217N·m or torque mated to a 5-speed manual gearbox.
+The diesel version is powered by a 2.5-liter turbo diesel engine mated to a 6-speed manual gearbox, producing a maximum output of 140 hp and 305 Nm of torque.
+The petrol version is powered by a 2.4-liter gasoline engine, producing a maximum output of 139 hp and 217 Nm of torque mated to a 5-speed manual gearbox.